graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Formal Specification**

-- Let {fieldsByName} be a map of field lists where the key is the name of a field and the value is a list of fields from mergable types from different subgraphs with the same name.
+- Let {fieldsByName} be a map of field lists where the key is the name of a field and the value is a list of fields from mergeable types from different subgraphs with the same name.
 - for each {fields} in {fieldsByName}
-  - {FieldsAreMergable(fields)} must be true.
+  - {FieldsAreMergeable(fields)} must be true.

-FieldsAreMergable(fields):
+FieldsAreMergeable(fields):

 - Given each pair of members {fieldA} and {fieldB} in {fields}:
   - Let {typeA} be the type of {fieldA}